LuisIriarte5/odin-landing-page/README.md

 The project consist in the elaboration of a Landing Page from a design proposed by TOP.

-The images used in this project were obtained from ...
+The images used in this project were obtained from the repositories Pexels, Pixabay, and Unsplash.